Branch vs. Subsidiary in Belgium

 One of the first and most important things that foreign investors need to consider when choosing to invest in Belgium is the type of company they will establish.

-  According to the Belgian Company Code there are nine different types of companies that can be established.
-There are different specifications for each of them and although some of them can prove to be advantageous for certain types of businesses, investors should take time to decide what best suits their needs.
+According to the Belgian Company Code, there are nine different types of companies that can be established.
+There are different specifications for each of them and although some of them can prove to be advantageous for certain types of businesses, investors should take the time to decide what best suits their needs.

 Branches and subsidiaries are the most common choice for foreign companies that wish to expand their activities abroad.
 There are certain advantages and disadvantages for both of them.

 We invite you to watch a video about the differences between branches and subsidiaries in Belgium:

 Particularities for branches and subsidiaries in Belgium